 - Remember: You’re reaching out to new people, not keeping up with your old surfing buddies.
 That has a big impact on what you’ll post and it’s good to be clear on your goals.
-I have two accounts.
-On my "just for friends" account, for the most part, if we’ve never had a face-to-face conversation, I’m not following you on that account and I’m posting stuff that only people who know me would find interesting (and often not even them).
+I have two accounts [update: no I don’t].
+On my “just for friends” account, for the most part, if we’ve never had a face-to-face conversation, I’m not following you.
 I’ve been playing with Twitter to help attract readers to one of my websites.
 For that, I tweet on personal topics, but not inside jokes for my friends, and I keep most of the posts on subjects in line with the website.

 - Create a custom profile background.
 Your background should say something about who you are.
 Once you have a cover design, you need a photo of the book on your profile page.

 - Link to your book’s website from your profile.
 You have at least a basic website for your book right?
 No?
 Why not?
-You can build a simple website in an hour.
+You can build a simple website in an hour with WordPress or Squarespace.